bup/bup/Documentation/bup-fsck.1.md

 # DESCRIPTION

-`bup fsck` validates bup repositories much the way `git fsck` validates git repositories.
 When *packfile*s (which must end in .pack) are specified, pack-related operations are limited to those files, otherwise all packfiles in the current repository are considered.

+Currently `bup fsck` checks the data in the repository for corruption.
+More specifically, it checks the integrity of the data *packfile*s and their corresponding indexes to ensure that they have not changed since they were written.
+It does not check higher level concerns like connectivity (missing objects), e.g. whether all the data referred to by a save actually exists in the repository.
+For some higher level checks, see `bup-validate-object-links`(1) and `bup-validate-refs`(1).
+The checks `bup fsck` performs are focused on detecting, and potentially repairing, file corruption, while the higher level problems are more likely to be caused by (hopefully rarer) bugs.

+When checking the packfiles and indexes, right now fsck will normally rely on `git-verify-pack`(1), but with `--quick` (more below), bup will just check the index and packfile checksums itself.

-It can also generate and/or use "recovery blocks" using the `par2`(1) tool (if you have it installed).
-This allows you to recover from damaged blocks covering up to 5% of your `.pack` files.
+To allow repairs, fsck must be asked via `--generate` to generate `par2`(1) "recovery blocks" (if you have it installed).
+These blocks allow you to recover from damage affecting up to 5% of your `.pack` files.

 In a normal backup system, damaged blocks are less important, because there tends to be enough data duplicated